yanlin-group/cicd/README.md

 Example one shows `draining` target `"10.0.1.99"` is still receiving traffic.
 But its pod has already exited, then we get 502.

 The inital target `"10.0.2.45"` may also receive this request in this case, even we can see its `READINESS GATES` is not ready yet.
-With this question in mind, we move to the next example.
+With this question in mind, we move to the example two.

 <details>
     <summary>5xx errors with healthy targets example two</summary>